solo-io/supergloo/README.md

  - **Talks and Blogs:** If you are interested in writing or speaking about Service Mesh Hub and would like access to content, images or help, [DM us here](https://solo-io.slack.com/archives/DHQ9J939V).
 Share your demos, tutorials and content back to the community.

 ### Community Meetings
-Calls will be held every other Wednesday at 10am Pacific Time and are open to the general public.
-TThese meetings will be recorded and posted publicly to YouTube.
+Calls will be held every other Wednesday at **10am Pacific Time** and are open to the general public.
+These meetings will be recorded and posted publicly to YouTube.
  - [Zoom meeting link](https://solo.zoom.us/j/98337720715) - open to the public and recorded
  - [Download the iCalendar Invite ics](https://solo.zoom.us/meeting/tJwudO6vrDstG9HTxJndHTG61YOjE20lrtG1/ics?icsToken=98tyKuCgrTgtHdaVtxiCRow-A4jCKO3zpmJajfp1qAfPDSR7ViSgZ9ttOJctQNTC)
  - [Meeting notes](https://bit.ly/ServiceMeshHub-CommunityMeeting) - this document is open to the public